-Stop No. 3 of the Tackle Warehouse Pro Circuit presented by Bad Boy Mowers season leads us to the “Jewel of South Carolina”– more commonly known as Lake Murray.
+Stop No. 3 of the Tackle Warehouse Pro Circuit Presented by Bad Boy Mowers season leads us to the “Jewel of South Carolina” – more commonly known as Lake Murray for a tournament presented by Googan Baits.
 Murray has been the site of several FLW Cups in the summertime when the fishing has been somewhat tough.
 But this year, we get to see what Murray really has to offer as there should be both postspawn and spawning fish on the docket.

 April 22-25, 2021

 Hosted by the Capital City Lake Murray Country Regional Tourism Board

 Lake Murray was formed in 1930 when construction on the Dreher Shoals Dam was completed and the Saluda River began to flood into the creeks and lowlands of the surrounding area.
 Eventually, the floodwaters created the reservoir that has since been dubbed the “Jewel of South Carolina.”

 Situated between the Blue Ridge Mountains and the Low Country, Murray sprawls some 50,000 acres and is typical of reservoirs found in central South Carolina: red clay banks, little submerged vegetation, ample docks and water clarity ranging from very clear in the lower end to nearly muddy in the upper end.

 Emergent bank grass does grow along some shorelines, and there’s wood cover along banks where the ground has eroded away and trees have fallen off into the water.
 In addition to the shoreline cover, there are also plenty of planted cane piles and brush piles to hold bass in deeper water.